Tarun Sagar: Discourses

 In 2000, he gave an address from the Red Fort, Delhi.
 After wandering through Haryana (2000), Rajasthan (2001), Madhya Pradesh (2002), Gujarat (2003), Maharashtra (2004), he arrived in Karnataka in 2006 for the occasion of Maha Mastak Abhisheka celebrations at Shravanabelagola after having walked for 65-days from Belgaum.
 By this time he had emerged as a "progressive Jain monk" for his criticism of violence, corruption and conservatism, and his speeches came to be called "Katu Pravachan".
 He agreed to have his Chaturmas in Bangalore.

 In 2014, During his Agra visit, Rashtriya Swayamsevak Sangh Chief Mohan Bhagwat also came to meet him personally and discussed and listened to the discourse.

 Muni Tarun Sagar has often met politicians and government officials as a guest.
 He has delivered his sermons Madhya Pradesh Legislative Assembly in 2010 and in Haryana Legislative Assembly on 26 August 2016.

 His 2015 Chaturmas was in Shri 1008 Parshvanath Digambar Jain Mandir, Sector 16, Faridabad.
 108 Jain Śrāvaka pairs welcomed Tarun Sagar by washing his feet with 108 kalashas in 108 plates over a 200 feet ramp.

 He appeared on the talk show Aap ki adalat hosted by Rajat Sharma on 18 March 2017 where he revealed that in childhood he liked the sweet Jalebi the most.
 In childhood once going on road he listened to the voice "tum bhi bhagwan ban sakte ho" meaning 'you can also become God'.
 This was the voice of Digambar Jain monk Pushpdant Sagarji.
 After hearing these words, Muni Tarun Sagar ji left his home.
 Rajat Sharma candidly asked many questions, many related to the conduct of a Digambar Jain monk.
 The Muni answered without being offended, often with humor or reciting verses.

-He has been candid in both criticising and praising politicians, including Narendra Modi.
+He has been candid in both criticizing and praising politicians, including Narendra Modi.